Eschatologue/CM_wiki/docs/class/rogue/justiciar.md

 ### Level 9: Wrathful Strikes

 When you hit a creature with an attack that includes Sneak Attack damage, you can expend a level 1+ spell slot to empower your strike with divine judgment.
-The additional damage from your Sneak Attack becomes **:dmg-radi: Radiant**{.dmg-radi} or **:dmg-necr: Necrotic**{.dmg-necr} damage (choose each time), and the dice used for your Sneak Attack changes based on the level of the spell slot expended: `d8s` (Level 1 slot), `d10s` (Level 2 slot), and `d12s` (Level 3+ slot).
+The additional damage from your Sneak Attack becomes **:dmg-radi: Radiant**{.dmg-radi} or **:dmg-necr: Necrotic**{.dmg-necr} damage (choose each time), and you roll each of your Sneak Attack dices twice and and use either roll against the target.

 ### Level 13: Divine Step